 The 1889 WhiteGate Inn has been on a number of tours over the last 12 years and this year we are proud to be featured on the Master Gardener Garden Tour on June 25th.
 The tour will be held from 9-4, rain or shine, and features 5 private gardens, and the Malvern Hills Park, Riverlink Water Shed Project, and new native plants area.
 The tour will start at the Vance Elementary School Peace Garden where tour maps and information will be distributed.

 This is the third Master Gardener garden tour the Buncombe County Extension Gardeners have held and we expect 400-500 people to attend.
 The previous tours have all sold out.
-Tickets in advance are $15 each and can be purchased Here.
+Tickets in advance are $15 each.
 All proceeds go to fund grants for our local school system.

 What makes this tour unique is the educational aspect that is emphasized in each garden.
 Each garden will feature at least four educational opportunities.
 Our Asheville Bed and Breakfast will feature rehabilitating the older garden with tasks including pruning, relocation, and removal of plant materials.
 Other education programs include roses in the landscape, annual and perennials, shrubs, and trees.